Visa Country Page Content Flexy Body

 A USA work visa allows foreign nationals to enter and legally work in the country, often requiring a valid job offer from an employer in the US, who will also file a petition with the USCIS on your behalf.
 Some of the most common work visas in the US include the H-1B visa for specialty occupations, the L-1 visa for intracompany transferees, and the O-1 visa for extraordinary abilities.

-*Want to apply for a US work visa?
+*Want to work in the USA?
 Sign up with Y-Axis to guide you with the process.

 United States Work Visa Types